How to Lift Up Other Fathers

 “What does your father think?”

 And if they don’t know, you should urge them that their next step should be to find out exactly what their father thinks.
+If they know and disagree and want you to listen while they complain, do not give in to the temptation to be the “understanding mentor” who tickles their ears with exactly what they want to hear.
+Listen.
+Ask questions.
+Use a deft touch.

-The corollary to this question is similar.
+The corollary to this question is similar, and usually falls to the women.

 “What does your husband think?”